GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### It turns out that there is no algorithm for examining a program and determining whether or not it is fatally infected with an endless loop.
-Moreover, it’s not that no one has yet discovered such an algorithm; rather, no such algorithm is possible.
+> ### The problem with object-oriented languages is they’ve got all this implicit environment that they carry around with them.
+You wanted a banana but what you got was a gorilla holding the banana and the entire jungle.
 >
-> ~ *Danny Hillis*
+> ~ *Joe Armstrong (programmer)*

 ---
 ## 🏎 Quick Facts